-Board Policy JFCM
+State of Wyoming Board Policy JFCM

-STUDENT'S WITHDRAWAL OF NETWORK/INTERNET ACCESS
+SWEETWATER COUNTY SCHOOLDISTRICT NUMBER ONE STATE OF WYOMING STUDENT'S WITHDRAWAL OF NETWORK/INTERNET ACCESS

-The undersigned agree that we have read Policy File JFCM of Sweetwater County School District Number One, State Policy, the undersigned on behalf of permission for the above named student to use the Netwo through SSD NetOne for the permission is revoked in writing by the undersigned.
-In m that certain educational opportunities may be limited or un Network/Internet and release the District from any claim, of Wyoming ("the District").
-Under terms of that, a student of the District, hereby withdraws rk/Internet Access provided by the District or school year or until such time as this withdrawal of aking this decision, the undersigned acknowledge available due to the student's inability to use the (Signature of Student) (Date) (Signature of Parent/Legal Guardian) (Date) (Digitature of Farcity Degai Guardian) (Date) Reviewed: 2/9/15 Sweetwater County School District Number One State of Wyoming
+The undersigned agree that we have read Policy File JFCM, of Sweetwater County School District Number One, State of Policy, the undersigned on behalf of permission for the above named student to use the Network/I through SSI) NetOne for the so f permission is revoked in writing by the undersigned.
+In matacknowledge that certain educational opportunities may be linability to use the Network/Internet and release the District of there from.
+Wyoming ("the District").
+Under terms of that, a student of the District, hereby withdraws nternet Access provided by the District or school year or until such time as this withdrawal aking this decision, the undersigned mited or unavailable due to the student's (Signature of Student) (Date) (Signature of Parent/Legal Guardian) (Date) DISTRICT NETWORK The District Network Use Policy specifically states the guide Violations of District Policy JFCM will result in the followin actions: ıg First Offense: A student who violates Policy JFCM in grades kindergarten through twelve (12) shall be disciplined at the discretion of the building principal.
+Second Offense: A student who violates Policy JFCM in grades kindergarten through twelve (12) shall be disciplined for up to three (3) days suspension and may receive additional disciplinary action.
+Third Offense: A student who violates Policy JFCM in grades kindergarten through twelve (12) shall be disciplined for up to five (5) days suspension and may receive additional disciplinary action.